Early Visual Experiences

 Attention and Learning

-- Purpose: These projects examine to what extent the fundamental learning effects (e.g., sensitivity to learning contexts such as timing and perceptual arrangements) relates to early learning with a series of child-friendly, game-like experiments.
-These studies aim to reveal how seemingly complex tasks such as language learning can be derived through various types of learning effects, helping children form higher-level understanding.
+- Purpose: These projects examine to what extent the fundamental learning effects (e.g., sensitivity to learning contexts such as timing and perceptual arrangements) guides early language learning with a series of child-friendly, game-like experiments.

 - Studies: Contextual Cuing, Perceptual Similarities